cockroachlabs-field/cockroach-encrypted-stores/README.md

 ## Motivation

 A few days ago, both Artem and Chris were working with two different customers that had a requirement to encrypt only certain tables in the database.
 So we joined forces to create a demonstration and published this blog post.
 Both customers acknowledged the slight overhead for using data at rest encryption.
 However, both customers did not want to incur the ever so slight penalty on less sensitive data.
 So we embarked on creating a CockroachDB cluster that can encrypt sensitive data but leave non-sensitive data in plaintext.
 To do this, it requires utilizing multiple CockroachDB stores on each of the Cockroach nodes with the proper locality attribute flags.
-Once setup, zone configurations can be applied for a database, tables and/or rows.
+Once setup, zone configurations can be applied to a database, tables and/or rows.
 In this blog, we setup the zone configuration at the table level to use encrypted store, or not.
 The setup for this is rather simple which this blog will walk you through.

 #### High Level Steps
 - Create an Encryption Key (AES-128)
-- Start a CockroachDB Cluster with an Encrypted Non-Encrypted Store
+- Start a CockroachDB Cluster with an Encrypted and Non-Encrypted Store
 - Create & Assign PII and Non PII tables to Encrypted and Non-Encrypted stores
 - Verify Setup